 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your room.

 - You cannot make it to your surgery.

 - You have an open wound that is bleeding or draining pus.